Gravette Public Schools increasing meal prices

-For the past two years, parents haven’t had to worry about paying for their kids school meals thanks to federal funding.
+GRAVETTE, Ark.
+(KNWA/KFTA) — For the past two years, parents haven’t had to worry about paying for their kids’ school meals thanks to federal funding.

-Now, that pandemic-era waiver has ended and local school districts such as Gravette Public Schools is having to make changes.
+Now, that pandemic-era waiver has ended and local school districts such as Gravette Public Schools are having to make changes.

 Sheila Roughton, the Child Nutrition Director for Gravette Public Schools, said the district will have to increase each meal cost by ten cents.
 She said other factors such as the higher cost of food and gas make it necessary as well.